asugden/duq_ds3_2024/SYLLABUS.md

   - Judicial predictions
 - Create a function together to produce entity resolution features
 - How to create training data
-- Easy, medium, and hard
+  - Simulation
+  - Hand-labeling
+  - Recursive
-- Recursive model
+- Recursive model training
   - Bias
-- Possibly: nearest neighbor indices
+  - Bootstrapping + class mislabels

 Evaluation:

 - Create the best possible model to align the two datasets

+## Week 6

+The day of code

+- Talk through everyone's classifier
+- Create training data together (20-100 entries only)
+- Combine together the functions to be able to train data
+- Create sequential training data

+The "blocking" problem

+- Blocking problem and nearest neighbor indices
+- Combine together to create a tool to classify the two datasets

 ## Remaining topics